blktheta/raymond-hettinger-pybay2019/README.md

 ## ⚡️ Getting started
 First, [download][py_download_url] and install **Python**.
 Version `3.10.12` or higher is required.

 That it it!
-Fire up you favourite IDE and open the **code/** directory.
+Fire up your favourite text editor and open the **code/** directory.

 ## 🔧 Usage
 Simply follow these two step:
-	1. Read through the docstring
+1. Read through the docstring.
 2. If given, solve the excercises.

 If any concept outside the scope of the strategy being taught is not clear or familiar, take time to reasearch the subject before continuing.